Ankirondro

 Ankirondro is a town and commune (kaominina) in Madagascar.
-It belongs to the district of Belo sur Tsiribihina, which is a part of Menabe Region.
-The population of the commune was estimated to be approximately 10,000 in 2001 commune census.
+The town is part of the district of Belo sur Tsiribihina, in Menabe Region.
+The population of the commune was approximately 10,000 at the 2001 commune census.

 Only primary schooling is available.
 The majority 60% of the population of the commune are farmers, while an additional 20% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are beans and lentils.
 Services provide employment for 5% of the population.
 Additionally fishing employs 15% of the population.